After a Fight: How to Reconnect and Repair

 Even small acts like listening attentively, offering a sincere apology, or expressing appreciation can have a profound impact.
 Over time, repair practices make relationships more resilient and satisfying.

 If repairing after conflict feels overwhelming, or if patterns of repeated arguments emerge, individual psychotherapy can provide a safe and reflective space to explore the emotions and beliefs that shape how you relate to others.
 Working one-on-one helps uncover underlying dynamics, strengthen your sense of self, and support healthier relationships in every area of your life.
+You’re welcome to reach out for a free phone consultation to explore how this work might support you.

 Conflict is inevitable, but meaningful connection is a choice.
 With thoughtful repair, patience, and compassion, you can move forward stronger and closer than before.